scotws/crude65816/docs/MANUAL.md

 ## Other Useful Combinations

-To walk through the program
+To walk through the program, use "walk" or
 ```
         step .state
 ```
-To walk through the program, showing the stack with every step (emulation mode only)
+To walk through the program while showing the stack with every step (emulation mode only)
 ```
         step .state .stack
 ```